 The Medical Training and Fellowship (METAF) Programme is a partnership with the British Council aimed at reducing the burden of cancer and neurological disorders across East Africa.
 METAF is sponsored by the East African Development Bank (EADB).

-METAF is an ambitious 4-year initiative to build oncology and neurology capacity in Kenya, Rwanda, Tanzania and Uganda by increasing the number of physicians with specialist neurology and oncology skills.
-The Royal College of Physicians (RCP) is working alongside the EADB (programme sponsor) and the British Council (programme administrator) to deliver four 7-day 'Train the trainer' courses (oncology only), and a total of 28 clinical skills courses across the two specialties.
+METAF is an ambitious 4-year initiative to build oncology and neurology capacity in Kenya, Rwanda, Tanzania and Uganda by increasing access to specialist training.
+The Royal College of Physicians (RCP) is working with the British Council (programme administrator) to deliver four intensive 'Train the trainer' courses, and a total of 28 clinical skills courses across the two specialties.

-Both 'Train the trainer' and clinical skills courses are open to physicians based in Kenya, Rwanda, Tanzania and Uganda who hold a bachelor of medicine or bachelor of surgery qualification and those who have completed / are currently in a master of medicine (MMed) programme.
+Courses are open to physicians based in the four participating countries who hold a bachelor of medicine or surgery qualification and those who have completed / are currently in a master of medicine (MMed) programme.

 Outstanding participants from both specialties will be invited to undertake a 2-year academic and clinical training fellowship in the UK to further develop their skills, with the first placements expected to begin in early 2019.